Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric weighted architectures

-\begin{exa} \textbf{(Parametric weighted Request/Response)} Next we present a wFOEIL sentence $\ps$ for weighted Request/Response architecture, described in Example \ref{w-b-r-r}, in the parametric setting.
+\begin{exa} \textbf{(Parametric weighted Request/Response)} Next we consider the weighted Request/Response architecture, described in Example \ref{w-b-r-r}, in the parametric setting.
+We recall that all the service instances interact with registry through interleaving for their enrollment, and in turn all the client instances interact with registry in any order for taking the address of the service instances.
+Then, for some of the service instances there exist some client instances that interact with each of them through their associated coordinator instance.
+The interactions of distinct client instances take place sequentially for the same service instance and with interleaving, otherwise.
+Next we present a wFOEIL sentence $\ps$ encoding the weight of any possible combination of the permissible interactions in parametric weighted Request/Response architecture described above.
 We consider the variable sets $\mathcal{X}^{(1)},\mathcal{X}^{(2)},\mathcal{X}^{(3)}$, and $\mathcal{X}^{(4)}$ referring to weighted component instances of service registry, service, client, and coordinator component, respectively.
+Therefore,

 where the wEPIL formula $\x$ is given by:

 \

 $ \x= \#_w (p_n(y^{(3)})\otimes p_m(x^{(4)})) \odot \#_w (p_q(y^{(3)})\otimes p_a(x^{(4)})\otimes p_g (y^{(2)})) \odot \\ \text{\qquad \qquad \qquad \qquad \qquad \qquad \qquad \qquad \qquad\qquad \qquad } \#_w (p_c(y^{(3)}) \otimes p_d(x^{(4)}) \otimes p_s(y^{(2)}))$,